sbrincat/spynal/docs/API_reference.rst

 Some modules are further divided into submodules (eg `spectra.wavelet` and `spectra.multitaper` for wavelet and multitaper spectral analysis, respectively).
-Spynal is set up so that submodule functionality can be accessed by users at the module level without needing to know the exact location of functions in the code (eg calling `spectra.wavelet_spectrogram` insteaad of `spectra.wavelet.wavelet_spectrogram`).
+Spynal is set up so that submodule functionality can be accessed by users at the module level without needing to know the exact location of functions in the code (eg calling `spectra.wavelet_spectrogram` instead of `spectra.wavelet.wavelet_spectrogram`).

 Many functions themselves also have a hierarchical organization.
 A top-level function provides